hashicorp/terraform-provider-aws/website/docs/d/lakeformation_data_lake_settings.html.markdown

 ## Attribute Reference

-In addition to arguments above, the following attributes are exported.
+This data source exports the following attributes in addition to the arguments above:

 * `admins` – List of ARNs of AWS Lake Formation principals (IAM users or roles).
 * `create_database_default_permissions` - Up to three configuration blocks of principal permissions for default create database permissions.
 Detailed below.